Ebun24/LITA_Project/README.md

 # LITA_Project
-This is where i documented my first Project while learning Data Analysis with the Incubator Hub
+This is where I documented my first Project while learning Data Analysis with the Incubator Hub